Sunday, December 8, 2024

 -------------------------------------------------------------------------------

 "Miss Alicia, you would not believe all the coral down in the water.
-Big, colorful, all sorts of fish and life in there," piped up Maxine, her plump cheeks upturned merrily in recollection of her annual snowbird getaway.
+Big, colorful, all sorts of fish and life in there," Maxine exclaimed, her plump cheeks upturned merrily as she recalled her annual snowbird getaway.
+Even her eyes seemed to smile.
 "They give you these frozen peas, and when you hold them out, the fish just swim right up to you and eat it!
 They even had this parachute swing on the boat, and they'd fly you up there and you could jump off into the water.
 I never did, but people there your age got a kick out of it.
-I'm telling you: you need to get out to Cancun one of these days."
+I'm telling you, you need to get out to Cancun one of these days."
 It was the reason she still worked at the age of 72: to go on vacation.

-The patient looked at the office assistant's nameplate.
+The patient looked at her nameplate, and then looked again.
 "Alicia Winthrop?"
 He shot back simultaneously.

 "I knew you looked familiar!" the seat thief shouted, pointing a finger at her.

 A thousand half-formed explanations jockeyed to spill out first, but none made it across the finish line.
-She held up a finger to her lips and tried to keep it professional, "Um.
+Alicia held up a finger to her lips and tried to keep it professional, "Um.
 Looks like, uh, $15 is your copay.
 That's good."
-She waited in interminable silence as he took longer than anyone ever born to write a check.
+She waited in interminable silence as Jim took longer to write a check than anyone ever born.
 The office assistant smiled enthusiastically, eyes full of suppressed panic as she received it across the desk.
 "Thank you.
 Do you need to schedule a follow-up appointment?"

 "Yes."

-With a nod and a shrug, Alicia's heart rate could rest.
-"I promise I won't tell anybody," Jim assured her.
-He then circled back to what he apparently felt was the more important part of the conversation.
-"So you saw your first show less than a year ago and now you wrestle?"
+"I promise I won't tell anybody," Jim assured her with a nod and a shrug before circling back to what he apparently felt was the more important part of the conversation.
+"You saw your first show last year and now you wrestle?"

 The answer didn't come as easily as she expected, but she was honest.
 "Probably not for long.
 They gave me a contract for five matches, and then they're either going to sign or cut me."
-A plume of steam escaped the tall woman's lips as she broke eye contact in favor of a discarded Itchin' for Millions scratch-off ticket.
+A plume of steam escaped Alicia’s lips as she broke eye contact in favor of a muddy, discarded Itchin’ for Riches scratch-off ticket that didn’t quite make it into the dumpster.
 "I don't think I'll make it.
 All I do is lose.
 Nobody cheers for me."

 Rather than sympathy, he offered a diagnosis.
-"Well, you don't really try to pop the crowd.
+"Well, you don't exactly try to pop the crowd.
 If you want people to be happy to see you, you need to give them a reason."
-She was momentarily taken aback by the frankness and clinicality of the answer.
-"There are plenty of women on the roster who lose more than they win.
+Alicia was momentarily taken aback by the frankness and clinicality of the answer.
+Jim continued, "There are plenty of women on the roster who lose more than they win.
 Your first opponent, Connie Rocket?
 She was around for like three months before she got her first victory."

 Misdiagnosis.
 "Connie Rocket is a famous track star."

-Jim responded with a sniff-laugh.
+Jim sniff-chuckled.
 "Collegiate track star.
 Former collegiate track star.
 In Japan.
 Name another famous track star."
+Silence.
 There was that one, what's-his-name.
-Silence.
-The freelance wrestling tutor continued, "You think anyone in Illinois knew who she was before QoW?
+The freelance wrestling tutor continued, "You think anyone in Illinois knew who Connie Matsuno was before QoW?
 She stuck around because she made people care.
 People cheer for her because she's The Rocket, not because she won a bunch of track meets."
 Maybe he could keep his accreditation as a wrestling doctor after all.
 "You wanna stick around?
 I don't think it's going to be on the quality of your matches."

 The bluntness hit her like blunt things do.
 "Hey!"